codeguy/php-the-right-way/pages/The-Basics.md

                                                                // enables us to use a parsable string
 {% endhighlight %}

+Double quotes can contain variables; this is called "interpolation".

+{% highlight php %}
+<?php
+$juice = 'plum';
+echo "I like $juice juice";    // Output: I like plum juice
+{% endhighlight %}

-While using double quotes that contain variables, it is often the case that the variable will be touching another character.
-This will result in PHP not parsing the variable due to the variable being camouflaged.
+When using interpolation, it is often the case that the variable will be touching another character.
+This will result in some confusion as to what is the name of the variable, and what is a literal character.

 To fix this problem, wrap the variable within a pair of curly brackets.

 {% highlight php %}
 <?php